 Flying on Thai Smile is definitely a different experience compared to Thai Airways, but not that of a low cost carrier to a full-line airline.
 With Thai Smile you are allowed one bag checked for free (20kg bag allowance for Economy, 30kg for Business), you can select your seats in advance, Smile Plus passengers have priority boarding, check-in, and baggage handling, while Smile Plus and Smile Flexi dates and times can be changed without a fee.
 All things you can do with Thai Airways.
 The difference is that of the full-service tradition airline compared to the simplified, fun and hip (or at least trying to be) airline.
 Personally I would rather spent 20% more and fly Thai Business Class (at least within Thailand where fares are low anyway), but for Economy that may not be the case (smaller aircraft means faster deplaning as well as faster luggage retrieval).
 I think the other issue I would have flying Thai Smile again from either HKT or CNX would be they do not fly out of BKK on these routes.
 But if airport preference is not an issue than that would not apply and Thai Smile would certainly be a worthwhile option flying to/from Bangkok.

 **** As an update I just got back from Thailand (May 2017) and noticed at Phuket Airport (HKT) that all Thai Smile flights were flying into Bangkok’s Suvarnabhumi (BKK) Airport.
 Further I looked at Thai Smile’s site and it appears all flights from Bangkok are operated out of BKK and no longer DMK (Don Mueang Airport).
 I also checked to see if Thai Smile had WiFi (because my TG (Thai Airways) flight did have WiFi).
 But nowhere on their site can I find any mention of WiFi being available.
 I also can not find any evidence that there are any Star Alliance benefits when flying Thai Smile.
 If you fly Smile Plus you do get lounge access.
 I did get miles with United for this flight, but at that time Thai Smile flew under TG.
 Now they fly under WE.
-It may be worth it to book Thai Smile flight on Thai Airways site with a four digit TG flight number.
-It is worth a shot to accrue miles and benefits, but from my experience it doesn’t work with other Alliances when flying on a codeshare that is not part of that Alliance.
+It may be worth it to book Thai Smile flight on Thai Airways site with a four digit TG flight number. to accrue miles and benefits, but from my experience it doesn’t work with other Alliances when flying on a codeshare that is not part of that Alliance.
 Other than that everything else seems to be the same.